wosheesh/wmaterka/index.md

     <h3><strong><em>How can we design and sustain systems, organisations, and relationships that free us up to grow?</em></strong></h3>
 </div>
 <p class="homepage-description">Most organisations are designed to solve problems.
 But the problems that matter most, like how we relate, how we see, how we stay alive to what's actually happening - they don't yield to solutions.
 They yield to attention.</p>
-<p class="homepage-description">I work with leaders and teams who've stopped looking for the right answer and started getting curious about the questions they've been avoiding.</p>
+<p class="homepage-description">I work with leaders and teams who are not only looking for the right answers but are also getting curious about the questions they've been avoiding.</p>